NWU-NISL-Sensing/RISE/README.md

 ### Resources

-See [//RISE/Jupyter/](https://github.com/jiaojiao1234/RISE/tree/master/Jupyter) for the artifact interactive demo of the paper.
+See [//RISE/Jupyter/](https://github.com/jiaojiao1234/RISE/tree/master/Jupyter) for the interactive demo of the paper.

 ### Licenses